What are sterilization methods?

 - Tubal ligation does not affect your menstrual cycle or your ability to enjoy sex.

-- The procedure is done in a doctor’s office with a local anaesthetic, which means you will be awake.
+- The procedure is done in a doctor’s office with a local anesthetic, which means you will be awake.

 - A tiny cut or puncture is made into your scrotum (the sac that holds the testicles) using a scalpel blade or other instrument.
 The tubes (called vas deferens) which carry sperm from your testicles to your penis are cut and the ends are sealed.